moises-gonzalez/Refresh-R/CONTRIBUTING.md

  WOULD YOU LIKE CONTRIBUTE?

- Please be in contract with me eitrher via email to   gonzalez.moises@gmail.com.
+ Please be in contract with me eitrher via email to   gonzalez.moises@gmail.com or github.com/moises-gonzalez/.
  Be sure to include:

  How would you like contribue.